SumoLogic/sumologictoolbox/contributing.md

 I know that the source code has a TON of PEP8 violations in it.
 I am working on cleaning these up slowly.
 Please don't add anymore.
 I suggest using an editor with a built in PEP8 linter like Pycharm.

-3. Tabs should strive to be independent from each other.
-If something needs to be shared between tabs put that in the shared.py file.
-This includes methods that import things in the org.
-The the "orgs tab" will need access to import methods for all object types so they should go in shared.py.
+3. Tabs should not be imported into each other.
+If a function should be shared put it in the shared.py file.

+4. all "copy" operations should be split into 2 methods, an export and an import.
+These export and import functions should reside in shared.py.
+All copy/backup/restore methods should leverage the import/export functions.
+This way if you improve or modify export/import then all copy/backup/restore methods will get the improvement.